Add page objects to AI spiders#

 shub login

-Your AI spiders project has now been deployed to your Scrapy Cloud project, replacing the default AI spiders tech stack.
+Once the command finishes, your AI spiders project will have been deployed to your Scrapy Cloud project, replacing the default AI spiders tech stack.

-Now you can run the e-commerce spider again to verify that aggregateRating is now extracted as expected also in Scrapy Cloud.
+Now you can run a job of any of your virtual spiders to verify that aggregateRating is now extracted as expected also in Scrapy Cloud.

-Whenever you make new changes to your AI spiders project locally, remember that you need to re-run the shub deploy <project ID> command to deploy your new changes to your Scrapy Cloud project.
+Whenever you make new changes to your AI spiders project locally, remember that you need to re-run the shub deploy command to deploy your new changes to your Scrapy Cloud project.

 Note